-Credit risk is the risk of loss due to a client failing to meet its obligations to the MFA.
-Since inception, the MFA has never experienced a loan default.
-Before any loans are funded, clients must demonstrate the financial capacity to service debt as regulated by the Province and must adhere to a strict borrowing process.
-The MFA also monitors the Provincial economy, regional issues, and financial information from its clients.
+Credit risk is the risk of loss due to a client failing to meet its obligations.
+Since inception, the MFA has never experienced a loan default nor had to access its debt reserve fund.
+Prior to funding any loans, clients must demonstrate the financial capacity to service debt as regulated by the Province and must adhere to a strict borrowing process.
+The MFA also monitors global and provincial economic conditions, accesses regional political issues, and analyzes the submission of client's financial records.